-Think Point: What is the problem with local democracy in the country at present?
-Is the problem: (i) that it does not have sufficient powers, resources or capacity to carry out the functions required of local democracy in a thriving democratic society?
-Or (ii) that the powers it has are not being used effectively or efficiently, due to corruption, complacency and ineptitude?
-Often the two problems go hand in hand, and it may be necessary for constitutional designers to consider how to (i) delegate greater powers and resources to local authorities, while also (ii) guarding against the misuse of those powers and resources.
+What is the problem with local democracy in the country at present?
+Is the problem: (a) that it does not have sufficient powers, resources or capacity to carry out the functions required of local democracy in a thriving democratic society?
+Or (b) that the powers it has are not being used effectively or efficiently, due to corruption, complacency and ineptitude?
+Often the two problems go hand in hand, and it may be necessary for constitutional designers to consider how to delegate greater powers and resources to local authorities, while also guarding against the misuse of those powers and resources.

-Recognizing the principle of subsidiarity: One possibility is to recognize the principle of subsidiarity in the constitution.
-Subsidiarity is a principle for allocating powers that have been widely-although not universally-accepted as a guide to finding a balance between local autonomy and national co-operation.
-Subsidiarity requires that higher-level institutions (such as national governments) should not internal life of a community of a lower level (such as a local government) or depriving the latter of its functions, but should support the lower level in case of need and help to co-ordinate its activity with the activities of the rest of society in order to achieve the common good.
+Recognizing the principle of subsidiarity

+One possibility is to recognize the principle of subsidiarity in the constitution.
+Subsidiarity is a principle for allocating powers that have been widely-although not universally-accepted as a guide to finding a balance between local autonomy and national cooperation.
+Subsidiarity requires that higher-level institutions (such as national governments) should not unnecessarily interfere in the internal life of a community of a lower level (such as a local government) so as to deprive the latter of its functions, but instead should support the lower level in case of need and help to coordinate its activity with the activities of the rest of society in order to achieve the common good.
 In other words, local authorities should do all those things that they can do, and especially those things that they can do better and more effectively than higher-level authorities, and should have the broadest practicable autonomy over those functions.
-This does not mean, however, that higher-level authorities should abdicate responsibility; on the contrary, they have a duty, in pursuit of the common good, to: (i) support and co-ordinate the local authorities in order to equip them to perform their functions properly; and (ii) take more direct responsibility for those functions that cannot (for reasons of scale, size, complexity or their effect on others) be adequately handled locally.
+This does not mean, however, that higher-level authorities should abdicate responsibility; on the contrary, they have a duty, in pursuit of the common good, to: (a) support and coordinate the local authorities in order to equip them to perform their functions properly; and (b) take more direct responsibility for those functions that cannot (for reasons of scale, size, complexity or their effect on others) be adequately handled locally.